Infinity Federal Credit Union of Maine and Deere Employees Credit Union of Illinois Announce their Intent to Merge

 About Deere Employees Credit Union

 Deere Employees Credit Union, headquartered in Moline, Illinois serves Deere & Company’s 60,000 world-wide employees and retirees and their families; contract employees for John Deere and employees of wholly owned subsidiaries or joint venture of John Deere; employees of John Deere Dealers and their families.
-Offering financial products and services to more than 42,000 members, DECU operates 25 branches located inside John Deere facilities in the Quad Cities, Waterloo, Dubuque and Des Moines, Iowa area plus additional units located throughout the United States.
+Offering financial products and services to more than 42,000 members, DECU operates 25 branches located inside John Deere facilities across the country

 Attachment